PBfordev/wxAutoExcel/docs/install.md

 ## 2 Building wxAutoExcel

 ### 2.1 General information
-wxAutoExcel is built in Debug and/or Release configurations with CMake (v3.16+ required), `find_package()` is employed to find wxWidgets build to use.
+wxAutoExcel is built with CMake (v3.27+ required), `find_package()` is employed to find wxWidgets build to use.
 Microsoft Visual C++ and MinGW (GCC or clang) compilers are supported.